 Tech football staffers offering encouragement to youngster whose football career has been cut short by injury

-Preston Pehrson begins his third year with the Georgia Tech football program as a graduate assistant coach, working primarily with the offense.
+Preston Pehrson begins his fourth year with the Georgia Tech football program as a graduate assistant coach, working primarily with the offense.

 Before coming to Atlanta in 2011, Pehrson worked one spring as a graduate assistant at Lamar University.
 In the fall of 2010, he served as outside linebackers coach and assistant tight ends coach at Houston Christian High School in Texas.